doc4d/4D-NetKit/docs/Google.md

 For more information check out the [label management documentation](https://developers.google.com/gmail/api/guides/labels).

-In *options*, you can pass the following two properties:
+In *param*, you can pass the following two properties:

 |Property|Type|Description|
 |---------|--- |------|